ycs77/laravel-recover-session/README.md

 [![Style CI Build Status][ico-style-ci]][link-style-ci] [![Total Downloads][ico-downloads]][link-downloads]

-Recover Laravel session when form post back from third-party API.
+Recover Laravel session when sending a form post request back from a third-party API like NewebPay.

+Currently, Laravel's default Cookie SameSite value is set to `Lax`.
+This setting prevents cookies from being sent when using form post requests to transmit data to websites on other domains.
+Consequently, after completing a payment and being redirected back to the original website, users may appear to be automatically logged out due to the inability to retrieve the original login cookie.
+This package addresses and resolves this issue.

 ## Installation